Ali0926/bc-platform-engineering/modules/ansible/labs/aap-surveys/index.md

 The role deploys a static configuration for Apache.
 This is to make sure that all changes done in the previous chapters are overwritten and your examples work properly.

-Because the playbook and role is located in the same Github repo as the `apache_install.yml` playbook you don’t have to configure a new project for this exercise.
+Because the playbook and role is located in the same GitHub repo as the `apache_install.yml` playbook you don’t have to configure a new project for this exercise.